Chungking Mansions: Diversity

 Chinese University of Hong Kong anthropologist Gordon Mathews estimated in 2007 that people from at least 120 different nationalities had passed through Chungking Mansions in one year.
 Mathews also estimated that up to 20 per cent of the mobile phones recently in use in sub-Saharan Africa had passed through Chungking Mansions at some point.

 With this mix of guest workers, mainlanders, locals, tourists and backpackers, the Chungking neighbourhood is one of the most culturally diverse in Hong Kong.
 In 2007, Chungking Mansions was elected as the "Best Example of Globalization in Action" by Time magazine in its annual "Best of Asia" feature.

 In popular culture

 Chungking Mansions served as one of the filming locations for Wong Kar-wai's 1994 movie Chungking Express.

 Chungking Mansions features in Xu Xi's 1994 novel, Chinese Walls, where the protagonist, a young girl, is fascinated by an orange-haired prostitute who inhabits the building.

 In Michael Connelly's 2009 novel Nine Dragons, detective Harry Bosch travels from Los Angeles to Hong Kong's Kowloon district in search of his missing daughter.
 Chungking Mansions is described by a character in the novel as a "post-modern Casablanca—all in one building".

 In 2011, The Economist compared Chungking Mansions to the Mos Eisley cantina in the original Star Wars and quoted anthropologist Gordon Mathews: "whereas the illegalities in Chungking Mansions are widely known, the wondrousness of the place is not."

+In 2018, the building was featured on an episode of Anthony Bourdain: Parts Unknown, with focus on two of its residents.